 - Every treatment you offer should also have its own page.
 If your dental practice does root canals, gum surgery, teeth whitening, and cancer examinations, each procedure should have its own explanation page.
 What should your patients expect on their treatment day?

 - Have patient-focused bios of each staff in your office.
 What medical professionals prioritize in their bios and what prospective patients want to read rarely sync up.
 Instead of listing all of the schools you graduated from 20 years ago at the top of your bio, focus on showing the warmer, caregiving side of you.
 Patients want to know that you and your staff value their time, return their phone calls, get back to them with lab results without delay and of course, what your current patients think of you.
 Add a testimonial to your page.
-They want to who you are and why you chose your specialty.
+They want to know who you are and why you chose your specialty.
 Tell them a short story about the moment you decided to become a doctor and quickly move on to assure them they will be cared for like family.
 Then list your credentials, awards, and hospital affiliations.

 - Make sure your contact information is easy to find.
 Have a form or email address, phone number, and a map that site visitors can easily click to get directions.